powdahound/gearman-collectd-plugin/README.md

  * Pending jobs in each queue
  * Running jobs in each queue
- * Available workers for each queu
+ * Available workers for each queue

 Install
 -------